edineisantos/Near_Earth_Objects/README.md

 One dataset (`neos.csv`) contains information about semantic, physical, orbital, and model parameters for certain small bodies (asteroids and comets, mostly) in our solar system.
 The other dataset (`cad.json`) contains information about NEO close approaches - moments in time when the orbit of an astronomical body brings it close to Earth.
 NASA helpfully provides a [glossary](https://cneos.jpl.nasa.gov/glossary/) to define any unfamiliar terms you might encounter.

-Importantly, these datasets come directly from NASA.
+Importantly, these datasets are sourced directly from NASA and remain unaltered.

 ### Small-Bodies Dataset